Nix to skip college and go pro, signs with NBA G League

 “Not at all,” he said.
 “I just wanted to be close to the NBA.”

-Nix will become the fifth Alaskan to play in the G League, joining Ramon Harris, Damen Bell-Holter, Devon Bookert and Jalil Abdul-Bassit.
+Nix will become the sixth Alaskan to play in the G League, joining Roderick Wilmont of Sitka, Damen Bell-Holter of Hydaburg and Ramon Harris, Devon Bookert and Jalil Abdul-Bassit of Anchorage.

 The players in the pathway program will join an inaugural G League select team that will not play a full season or be affiliated with any NBA franchise.